ssmithcp/liftmetrics/README.md

 # LiftMetrics

+Liftmetrics is a portfolio site written using the MERN stack: mongodb, express, react and node.
+It uses redux and react router of course and the ever exciting tailwind css utility first library.

 ## Setup

 This site uses mongodb for persistent storage.
 You can set up a local mongo instance or use a hosted solution like mongo atlas.